consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ./HTC_qsub_all.sh
 ```

 After the jobs are submitted directories called `FileListName_files` are created.
-In each of these directories there will be the following set of files:
+In each of these directories the following set of files are created:
-* `FileListName_$JobNumber` - File containing paths to ntuples stored at TIER-2 DESY
+* `FileListName_$JobNumber` - file containing paths to ntuples stored at TIER-2 DESY
 * `FileListName_$JobNumber.root` - the output root file which contains a set of trees corresponding to the signal region (SR) and Control regions (CRs) filled with the information of relevant variables used for the MVA discrimination
 * `FileListName_$JobNumber.error` - a file that contains information on whether the executable ran with no fatal errors
 * `FileListName_$JobNumber.out` -  a file that contains information on the number of processed events and warnings
 * `FileListName_$JobNumber.log` -  a file that contains information on CPU, disks, and memory use by the corresponding job
 * `FileListName_$JobNumber.sh` - SCRAM architecture and CMSSW environment for the job
 * `FileListName_$JobNumber.submit` - HTCondor submit configuration file.
 If the job finished with error it can be resubmited by issuing the command
 ```bash
 ./resubmit.sh
 ```